DoumasD/Single-Cycle-CPU-Fall-2016/README.md

-Single Cycle CPU          by Demetrios Doumas 2/14/19
+# Single Cycle CPU          by Demetrios Doumas 2/14/19

-Summary:
+# Description:

 In the fall of 2016 semester, I took a class called computer organization, where the semester project was to design a single cycle CPU.